fastuptime/Fast_License_C_Sharp_PANEL/README.md

 - **Automated Checks**: Periodically check and update license statuses.
 - **Admin Panel**: User-friendly panel to manage licenses and view logs.
 - **Reports**: Track and review license-related reports.
+- **IP Validation**: The program only works on the specified IP address.

 ## 🛠️ Installation